 This How to Make Fresh Coconut Milk tutorial will have you milking coconuts like a pro in no time!

-Being dairy free I use a lot of coconut milk in my kitchen, especially in curries and sauces, but once it is chilled the solid part can be whisked like regular whipping cream for baking and desserts.
+Being dairy-free I use a lot of coconut milk in my kitchen.
+I use it a lot in curries, baking and sauces, but once it is chilled the solid part can be whisked like regular whipping cream for baking and desserts.

 So first things first, you need to open your coconut.